SQream/sqream_docs/ai_ml/access_control_commands/index.rst

-.. _access_control_commands:
+.. _access_control:

 ***********************
-Access Control Commands
+Access Control
 ***********************

-The **Access Control Commands** page describes which the way to grant or revode permissions on the AI/ML features.
+The **Access Control** page describes  the way to grant or revoלe permissions on the AI/ML features.

 .. toctree::
    :maxdepth: 1
    :glob:

-   module_permissions
-   model_permissions
-   algorithm_permissions
+   Permissions